Retrieval Heads are Dynamic: Analysis of Dynamic Retrieval Heads

 To validate this, we employed Canonical Correlation Analysis (CCA) with a \textbf{temporal offset}, denoted as $k$.
 Specifically, we measured the linear correlation between the \textbf{final hidden state} (the output embedding of the last input token at the last layer) at timestep $n$ and the \textbf{retrieval scores} of all attention heads at a future timestep $n+k$.
 Detailed experiment settings can be found in Appendix~\ref{ap:cca_setting}.

 As shown in Figure~\ref{fig:predictability}, the canonical correlation decreases as the temporal offset $k$ increases.
 At $k=0$, the first canonical correlation is an exceptionally high 0.966, confirming a strong synchronous relationship between the hidden states and the retrieval scores.
-Besides, this correlation remains extremely high for future steps, at 0.931 for $k=1$ and 0.915 for $k=2$, indicating that the model's state is pre-configured for retrieval operations several steps before they are executed.
+Besides, this correlation remains extremely high for future steps, at 0.931 for $k=1$ and 0.915 for $k=2$, indicating that the model's state acts as a predictive mechanism for retrieval operations several steps before they are executed.

 While CCA demonstrates a strong linear relationship in this model, we additionally trained an MLP probe to further capture the non-linear relationships.
 We focused this analysis on the $k=0$ case, i.e., the retrieval scores at the same timestep as the hidden states.
 The probe's task was to learn the mapping from the hidden state to the specific retrieval score pattern of all heads.
 Detailed experiment settings can be found in Appendix~\ref{ap:mlp_probe_setting}.